nicholascc/wordle-bot/README.md

 # wordle-bot

 A simple [wordle](https://www.powerlanguage.co.uk/wordle/) AI which attempts to greedily minimize the amount of remaining possible words.
-Run it as a command-line application on any platform.
+It never loses and has an average score of 3.47.

 ### Commands
 Available commands: